faizilham/msc-thesis/main/ch5_general_function.typ

 = Generalizing the Analysis to All Functions

 While the simplified model of the problem is useful as a starting point, in practice we need a more sophisticated model that can handle utilizations through any functions and not just `create` and `utilize`.
 We start by defining what can a function do in relation to utilizable values.
-A function can utilize any of its utilizable arguments, similiar to the `utilize` function.
+A function can utilize any of its utilizable arguments, similar to the `utilize` function.
 A function that returns a utilizable types is also regarded as a value-constructing function, just like the `create` function.
 Accordingly, a utilizable value that escapes a function through the return statement should also be regarded as utilized inside that function. @lst:TopLevelUtilEx shows an example of how some functions may affect utilization.
 The `utilizeTwo` function utilizes both of its arguments, while the `newUtilizable` function is basically an intermediary for a `create` function and thus its behavior is the same as `create`.

 #listing("Top level functions utilization examples")[```kt
 fun utilizeTwo(a: Utilizable, b: Utilizable) { // Utilize a and b